KEYFIAI/KIPS/KIPS/kip-3.md

 * 300,000 KEYFI tokens to be transfered to the dev wallet to be used for development incentives and marketing.

 ### Rationale
 The proposal will distribute the 5.3m community wallet, leading to a more distributed and decentralized project as well as ensure the functionality of other parts of the project including bridges and rewards.
+It is also in the best interests of the project to spread out the large balance of this wallet in order to provide reassurance to new holders.

 ### Technical Specification
 After a successful vote result, the team will manually execute the transactions required to follow the processes outlined above.
 The entire process will be completed around the 9th of December, 2021.